jegjuniors/mountainvista/docs/CURRENT_STATE.md

 1. Read CURRENT_STATE.md at start of every chat
 2. Upload latest index.html from GitHub repo (not project folder)
-3. Make edits and push index.html + any new docs to GitHub
+3. Make edits and push changed files to GitHub
 4. Netlify auto-deploys on push
 5. Ask Claude to update CURRENT_STATE.md after changes

 > Never use target="_blank" on doc links — always use download attribute.
 > Keep _headers in repo root at all times.
+> Always use GitHub version of index.html — never the project folder version.

 ---